fabferri/az-pattern/vpn/extending-GatewaySubnet-s2s-vng-vng/Readme.md

 - a **GatewaySubnet** 10.0.1.224/27 in **vnet1**,
 - a **GatewaySubnet** 10.0.2.224/27 in **vnet2**.

-When the deployment of site-to-site IPsec tunnels is completed:

-- the network 10.0.1.192/27 is added to the  GatewaySubnet of **vnet1**,
+When the deployment of site-to-site IPsec tunnels is completed, the network 10.0.1.192/27 is added to the  GatewaySubnet of **vnet1**,
-- the network 10.0.2.192/27 is added to the  GatewaySubnet of **vnet2**.

 ### <a name="file list"></a>1.
 File list